 USB Audio Interface

-The USB Audio Interface is by far the most robust and reliable solution for you to connect your XLR microphone to your computer.
+The USB Audio Interface is the most robust and reliable solution to connect your XLR microphone to your computer.

-Both of these options essentially do the same thing.
+All of these options do the same thing.
 They will give you:

 - Two XLR inputs

 - USB port to connect to your computer

 With this option, you can also multitrack record.